Debt Collection – Licensee

 There is an application fee of $350 and an investigation fee of $150 per applicant.
 Fees will need to be paid through the Nationwide Multistate Licensing System and Registry (NMLS) for transmission to the Commissioner.
 The $350 application will be invoiced through NMLS after the application is submitted.
 The NMLS fees for obtaining credit reports, annual processing fees, and any other NMLS fees shall be paid by applicants and licensees to NMLS through NMLS.
 Fees are not refundable.

 You may apply for a single license that includes all your affiliates engaged in the business of debt collection and pay a single application fee of $350.
 However, each affiliate will still need to pay the investigation fee of $150 and complete a New Company application (Form MU1).

 What is the fingerprinting process?

-Note: Fingerprinting has been suspended until further notice.
-Applicants will be granted conditional licenses and asked to provide fingerprints at a later date.
+Note: Fingerprinting is still suspended for Branch Managers.
+Branches will be granted conditional registrations and asked to provide fingerprint background checks on managers at a later date.

 Can I submit the application in paper form?

 No. The Commissioner requires applicants to file electronically through the Nationwide Multistate Licensing System & Registry (NMLS).
 In addition, the Commissioner may require fees, supporting documents, changes of address, amendments or modifications thereto, and any other information, to be submitted by applicants and licensees through NMLS.